This post may contain affiliate links. I may receive a commission at no cost to you. Thank you for your continued support of this site.

 Natural Sunscreen with Oils Recipe

-All the oils used in this recipe are light and won’t clog your pores.
+All the natural oils used in this recipe are light and won’t clog your pores.
 Additionally, you should stay out of the sun during the middle of the day.
-If you plan to spend endless hours in the sun, you will need to use something with a little more oomph than SPF 15 though.
+If you plan to spend endless hours in the sun, you will need to use something with a little more oomph than SPF 15.

 Should Sunscreen with Natural Oils Replace Commercial Sunscreens?

 As I mentioned, the recipe above is within the SPF 10 – 15 range.
 For a higher SPF, you will need to look at commercial sunscreens.
-The Badger Organic line is made from certified organic ingredients and contain no harmful additives:
+The Badger organic line is made from certified organic ingredients and contains no harmful additives:

 Please note you should use homemade sunscreen in conjunction with the recommended commercial sunscreens for more effective protection.